hyotang666/predcase/README.md

-# PREDCASE 0.0.0 - What is this?
+# PREDCASE 0.0.0 - New CASE like conditional operator.

-* Current lisp world
+## Current lisp world
 Special operator CL:COND provides strong primitive conditional diverge.

-* Issues
+## Issues
 CL:COND is too much concrete.
 In some cases, more abstruct and specific one is better (e.g. CL:TYPECASE CL:CASE etc...).
 And still there is a typical case which should be abstructed.